lloydstubber/my-wsl-setup/README.md

   - If you’re in the same boat, upgrade via these [instructions](https://help.ubuntu.com/lts/serverguide/installing-upgrading.html).
 - I also had trouble with older versions of Windows 10 not liking Gulp via the WSL - inotify and socket issues.
 Make sure you're running on the Creators Update or Insiders Program versions.
 - If your shell is running slow (mine was) switch from nvm to [n](https://github.com/mklement0/n-install) and install it with their curl command.
 First make sure to uninstall nvm and get rid of any trace of Nodejs/npm.
 If n doesn't work as a command on zsh, it would have installed it's path into your ~/.bashrc so just copy it over to your ~/.zshrc.
+- A lot of Hyper plugins don't work with Windows so make sure to check before installing them.